codophilic/Learn-SQL-Server-Queries/Queries.md

 ### Adding Foreign Key

+- A foreign key is a key whose values are derived from the Primary key of another table.
+- The table from which the values are derived is known as **Master or Referenced Table** and the Table in which values are inserted accordingly is known as **Child or Referencing Table**, In other words, we can say that the table containing the foreign key is called the **child table**, and the table containing the Primary key/candidate key is called the **referenced or parent table**.

 - SQL Queries

 ```
+-- Child Table
 create table gender(
   id int primary key,
   name varchar(7) not null
 );

+-- Employee Master Table
 alter table EMPLOYEE add constraint gender_as_FK foreign key (gender) references gender(id); -- Foreign Key

 insert into gender(id,name) VALUES (1,"Male"),(2,"Female"),(3,"Others");